apify/apify-docs/README.md

 ### Metadata

-The page metadata can be provided as part of so-called [front-matter](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-docs#markdown-front-matter).
+You must provide the new page metadata as part of the so-called [front matter](https://docusaurus.io/docs/api/plugins/@docusaurus/plugin-content-docs#markdown-front-matter).

 ```markdown
 ---